alarm-redist/census-2020/README.md

 #'
 #' @param url a URL
 #' @param path a file path
-#' @param should the file at path be overwritten if it already exists?
+#' @param overwrite should the file at path be overwritten if it already exists?
 Default is FALSE.
 #'
 #' @returns the `httr` request
 download <- function(url, path, overwrite = FALSE) {